datenanfragen/data/README.md

 Finally, the `supervisory-authorities` folder contains data on supervisory data protection authorities.
 They are structured similarly to the company records, following the schema in the `schema-supervisory-authorities.json` file.

 All JSON files must end with exactly one newline.
 All string fields in records must be trimmed (i.e. not have any leading or trailing whitespace).
+Only use regular ASCII spaces, no non-breaking spaces and the like.

 ## Company records